TheTaylorLee/SandboxToolkit/README.md

     Write-Warning "Don't close this window until you have completed the instructions or you have read and remebered them."
 }; Clear-Host; Invoke-Deploy
 ```

+# WingetUI
+If just needing a single tool to examine a file consider [WingetUI](https://github.com/marticliment/WingetUI)